FanDuel Sports Network Sun: Programming

-FanDuel Sports Network Sun holds the regional cable television rights to the NBA's Miami Heat and the Tampa Bay Rays of Major League Baseball.
+FanDuel Sports Network Sun previously held the regional cable television rights to the NBA's Miami Heat, the NHL's Tampa Bay Lightning, and the MLB's Tampa Bay Rays.
 In addition, FanDuel Sports Network Sun offers insider programming for the Florida Gators and Florida State Seminoles.

 FanDuel Sports Network Sun maintains separate feeds for individual regions of the state, with feeds for Miami (covering South Florida), Tampa (covering western Florida) and Orlando (covering northern and central Florida).
 The separation of broadcast zones for the channel is mostly due to the defined broadcast territories set by the National Basketball Association for the Orlando Magic and Miami Heat.
-Programming seen in each broadcasting zone is common in most areas, and includes a mix of programs supplied by Bally Sports and some original programming exclusive to FanDuel Sports Network Sun and FanDuel Sports Network Florida.
+Programming seen in each broadcasting zone is common in most areas, and includes a mix of programs supplied by FanDuel Sports Network and some original programming exclusive to FanDuel Sports Network Sun and FanDuel Sports Network Florida.
 Due to the naming rights deal with FanDuel, select programming from FanDuel TV is included in the schedule.

 FanDuel Sports Network Sun is also home to outdoor programming, highlighted by extensive salt and fresh water fishing programs such as the Chevy Florida Insider Fishing Report and Sportsman's Adventures.

 Former programming

 From 2003 to 2004, the network aired Major League Wrestling's (MLW) taped weekly professional wrestling show MLW Underground TV which featured taped matches from MLW's past events.

 On May 14, 2025, it was reported that Main Street Sports Group had opted out of its contract with the Tampa Bay Lightning.
 The team then signed with Scripps Sports and WXPX.

+On January 9th, 2026, the Tampa Bay Rays terminated their rights deal with FanDuel Sports Network, following Main Street Sports Group's financial troubles.
+One month later, the MLB announced that it ill take over production of Rays telecasts, along with the launch of Rays.TV for the 2026 MLB season.

+On June 8th, 2026, WPLG and the Miami Heat announced an expanded rights agreement to make WPLG Local 10 the official home to local telecasts of Heat games, starting in the 2026-27 NBA season.